MathisMARION/wisun-br-linux/HIF.md

      - `uint8_t phy_mode_id`: Wi-SUN _PhyModeId_, must be in the group selected
         with [`SET_RADIO`][rf-set].
      - `uint8_t tx_attempts`: The maximum number of attempts allowed for this rate.
 Once this limit is exceeded, the next entry will be tried.
+Note that this valude overrides `macMaxFrameRetries` described in ["Channel Access and Retries"][cca].
      - `int8_t tx_power_dbm`: The TX power to use with this entry, saturates to the value configured with [`SET_RADIO_TX_POWER`][rf-pow].